Cyphrme/Coze/docs/coze_vs.md

-# Coze Key and Javascript's JWK implementation.
+# Coze key and Javascript's JWK implementation.
 Note on Javascript's Subtle.Crypto

 ## usages != use != key_opts